BigZaphod/Chameleon/README.md

 The interface between AppKit's NSViews and NSWindows and Chameleon's UIWindow and UIViews occurs at the "screen" level.
 UIKitView is an NSView which you add to your NSView hierarchy in whatever way you want.
 The UIKitView hosts a UIScreen instance which is home to UIKit's interface elements.

 Each UIWindow belongs to a UIScreen, and UIViews must exist on UIWindows.
-This should all worked the same as you've come to expect on iOS.
-An important difference here is that Mac applications often have more than one window.
-If you use UIKitView on more than one window in your app, be aware that this means your application how has more than one UIScreen and as a result some methods such as [UIScreen mainScreen] may suddenly do unexpected things.
-When porting Twitterrific code from iOS, this was one of the most difficult aspects initially as a vew things were making assumptions about there only being a single, main screen as that is normal on iOS devices.
-Be aware of it.
+This should mostly work the same as you've come to expect on iOS.
+An important thing to note is that Mac applications often have more than one window.
+If you use more than one UIKitView in your app, be aware that this means your application how has more than one UIScreen and as a result some methods such as [UIScreen mainScreen] may suddenly do unexpected things.
+When porting Twitterrific from iOS, this was one source of unexpected bugs as a few things were making assumptions about there only being a single, main screen since that is normal on current iOS devices.

 Once a UIKitView exists and there's a UIScreen available to work with, your code can proceed to build a UIWindow and UIViews on top of it and be largely unaware that it is actually running on OSX instead of iOS.
-For those cases where you need to customize some UI, <tt>UIUserInterfaceIdiomDesktop</tt> has been added so that your code can differentiate between running a pad or a phone.
-To keep code cross platform, the following is a good way to structure things so that Apple's UIKit doesn't encounter the unknown <tt>UIUserInterfaceIdiomDesktop</tt> symbol:
+For those cases where you need to customize some UI, <tt>UIUserInterfaceIdiomDesktop</tt> has been added so that your code can differentiate between running on a pad, phone, or desktop.
+To keep code cross platform, the following is a good way to structure things so that Apple's UIKit doesn't encounter the unknown <tt>UIUserInterfaceIdiomDesktop</tt> symbol when compiling for iOS:

 	if (UI_USER_INTERFACE_IDIOM() == UIUserInterfaceIdiomPhone) {
 	// iPhone